debbie-a/mobileye-project/README.md

 # Mobileye Project

-Detecting traffic lights and the distance to them on runtime within given video using image processing and machine learning.
+Detecting traffic lights and the distance to them on runtime within given video using image processing and machine learning

 ## Part 1: